ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 at a well-known URI is that Issuers are defined by an origin name in TokenChallenge structures; see {{Section 2.1 of AUTHSCHEME}}.

-The Issuer directory and Issuer resources SHOULD be available on the same domain.
+The Issuer directory and Issuer resources SHOULD be available on the same origin.
 If an Issuer wants to service multiple different Issuer directories they MUST create unique subdomains for each so the TokenChallenge defined in
 {{Section 2.1 of !AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}} can be
 differentiated correctly.

-Issuers SHOULD use HTTP caching to permit caching of this resource
+Issuers SHOULD use HTTP cache directives to permit caching of this resource
 {{!RFC5861}}.
 The cache lifetime depends on the Issuer's key rotation schedule.
 Regular rotation of token keys is recommended to minimize the risk of key compromise and any harmful effects that happen due to key compromise.